Mon–Sat 7 AM–9 PM | Sun 9 AM–5 PM

 Carpenter Ant Fact

-Our Ant Treatment Checklist
+Our Ant Extermination Checklist

-• Follow-up visit to confirm colony elimination
+• 14-day follow-up visit to confirm colony collapse and reassess bait stations

 • 30-day guarantee with free retreatment if ants return